 Plan Description - The State Teachers Retirement System of Ohio (STRS) administers a cost-sharing Health Plan administered for eligible retirees who participated in the defined benefit or combined pension plans offered by STRS.
 Ohio law authorizes STRS to offer this plan.
 Benefits include hospitalization, physicians' fees, prescription drugs and partial reimbursement of monthly Medicare Part B premiums.
-Medicare Part B premium reimbursements will be discontinued effective January 1, 2021.
+The Medicare Part B monthly reimbursement elimination date was postponed indefinitely.
 The Plan is included in the report of STRS which can be obtained by visiting www.strsoh.org or by calling (888) 227-7877.